First-order (coarse) correlated equilibria in non-concave games: On Equilibria and its Analysis

 \subsection{First-order (coarse) correlated equilibrium in normal-form games}

 Finally, we turn our attention to the interpretation of first-order equilibria in normal-form games.
-We shall see that the usual notions of CE, CCE as well as average CCE (in the sense of \cite{nadav2010limits}) are in fact equivalent to an appropriately defined notion of first-order correlated equilibrium.
-The conclusion is that the usual primal-dual analysis of price of anarchy bounds in fact fall under the Lyapunov function or vector fit estimation problems discussed in the previous section.
+We shall see that the usual notions of CE, CCE as well as average CCE (in the sense of \cite{nadav2010limits}) are in fact equivalent to an appropriately defined notion of first-order correlated equilibrium with respect to a finite set of tangent vector fields, with the coarse notions induced in fact by gradient fields.
+The conclusion is that the usual primal-dual analysis of price of anarchy bounds in fact fall under the umbrella of results covered in Section \ref{sec:duality}.
 Crucially, whenever a dual solution for first-order coarse correlated equilibrium certifies \emph{uniqueness} of equilibrium, it necessarily assembles into a Lyapunov function in the traditional sense.
+However, even the set of tangential functions itself is rich, providing refinements of coarse correlated equilibria for the outcomes of gradient ascent dynamics.